fpirotti/rRINEX/README.md

 “data-raw/rtklibShinyApp/”)

-The goal of rRINEX is to provide simple tools to analyse your RINEX observation files and create plots.
+The goal of rRINEX is to provide simple tools to analyse your RINEX observation files.

+Just upload them and it will try to find NAV files and Ephemeris data and create plots, statistics etc….

 Some advantages is that it can use parallel reading of large files.

-It tries to interface with
+It interfaces with
-<a href="http://www.rtklib.com" target="_blank"><em>RTKLIB</em></a> , so
+<a href="http://www.rtklib.com" target="_blank"><em>RTKLIB</em></a> ,
-you should download it and provide rRINEX with the path to the **bin** folder.
+which is easily downloaded from the link, both for linux and windows.
 Download the observation data of a CORS (continuous operating reference stations) network froma GNSS data archive in the net.
 For now it connects to a user-provided list of CORS repositories, using a templated string just like RTKLIB’s URL_LIST.txt

 <http://www.epncb.oma.be/ftp/center/data/BKGI.RDC>
 <https://igs.bkg.bund.de/root_ftp/IGS/highrate/2020/263/l/>